briandrum/codes.forchagrin.com/_chapters/chapter-101-codified-ordinances.md

     reasonably be put into simultaneous operation.\
     (ORC 1.52)

-## 101.07   Determination of legislative intent
+## 101.07   Determination of Legislative Intent

 1. _(a)_ In enacting an ordinance, it is presumed that: